craftcms/cms/docs/testing/testing-craft/getting-started.md

 Codeception provides two other types of testing.
 A basic overview can be found in the Codeception documentation.

-The Craft documentation contain several other useful tips and explain various Craft specific testing concepts.
+The Craft documentation contain many other useful tips for testing as well as explaining various Craft specific testing concepts.
-It is recommended you give them a good read before writing a lot of tests.
+It is recommended you give them a good read before writing tests for your production code.